How I Handle My Dry Skin in Winter

 Dry Brushing

 Dry brushing feels great (once you get the hang of it), and it will exfoliate off dry skin meaning your moisturizers will be more effective.
 It gets the blood flowing and I find it a great pick-me-up in the morning, especially when it's dark and cold.
-For more information, read my full article about the benefits of dry brushing.

 Using a Japanese Skin Cloth

-I've used traditional washcloths, I've used “poufs” and loofahs, but when I switched to a Japanese skin cloth (this brand in particular is my jam; one color for each family member) my life was forever changed.
+I've used traditional washcloths, I've used “poufs,” and loofahs, but when I switched to a Japanese skin cloth (this brand, in particular, is my jam; one color for each family member), my life was forever changed.

-Made from nylon like those body poufs, a skin cloth is instead a woven long cloth that will make lather, but will also gently exfoliate your skin.
+Made from nylon like those body poufs, a skin cloth is instead a woven long cloth that will make lather but will also gently exfoliate your skin.
 Even better, the length is long enough that you can get your back!
 And these can be used for a long while; I wash mine on the gentle cycle of the machine every so often to get them completely clean.

-While salt and sugar scrubs can be hydrating with their oils, if you find them messy or complicated, this is a great alternative.
-Also, you can then exfoliate while using your favorite sensitive hydrating body wash.
+While salt and sugar scrubs can be hydrating with their oils, a skin cloth is a great alternative if you find them messy or complicated.
+Also you can then exfoliate while using your favorite sensitive hydrating body wash.
 And speaking of…

 Treating Body Moisture As I Do Face Moisture